Alipsa/munin/README.md

 so you can use Ride to create and edit Munin reports.

-[Gade](https://github.com/Alipsa/gade) support the Munin Groovy and gmd report formats natively, so you can use Ride to create and edit Munin reports.
+[Gade](https://github.com/Alipsa/gade) support the Munin Groovy and gmd report formats natively, so you can use Gade to create and edit Munin reports.

 ## Parameterized reports